 In 2009, I studied Sub-Saharan-African-art history abroad as a part of the NYU in Ghana program.
 The courses were one of a kind, and I even interned at a school, the Kokrobitey Institute.
 There I worked to recruit local artists as guest instructors and increased local awareness of the programs they had to offer.
 I had the opportunity to learn from Ghanaian artists, and also share my talents with them.
 Working in the developing world helped to show me first hand that not everyone is as privileged as me, but everyone is an important, unique gift to the world.
 My time abroad was so humbling that I knew I wanted to return to Africa to share what I had with people who needed it most.

 After graduating from NYU in 2010, I started working as a nanny, or 'manny', with a high profile family in Brooklyn Heights.
 When I started, the two kids were 9 years old and when I left in 2014 they were just turning 14.
 It took a lot of dedication to stay with the family that long, and it is rewarding to know I had a hand in helping the children become respectable, young adults.
 The job was as cool as I made it.
 If I took the children home and we only played video games, the time crept by slowly.
 Instead, I would take the initiative to come up with awesome projects to work on with the kids.
 For example, we renovated my road bike, sanded it down, repainted it and replaced all the brakes.
 We even designed our own stencils to spray-paint a design on the bike.
 Another summer, we built Go-Kart’s and raced them down hills upstate.
 I also got to cook dinner every night.
 I took it upon myself to make healthy meals.
 I learned about local foods and nutrition.
 Cooking fresh, delicious food became a passion of mine.
-I maintained the condition of the families house, managed the kids summer schedules, stayed on top of their homework, took care of their pets: three dogs, a cat, and a Red-Eared Slider.
+I maintained the condition of the family’s house, managed the kids summer schedules, stayed on top of their homework, took care of their pets: three dogs, a cat, and a Red-Eared Slider.
 Being a full time nanny required me to learn on the fly, prioritize demands, and be extremely patient.

 In June 2014, I left the job as a nanny to follow a dream of mine; I returned to Africa to teach clowning to street kids in Madagascar with Zara Aina, an NGO.
 Zara Aina is a Malagasy phrase that means ‘Share Life’.
 Broadway actors (and my professors at NYU Tisch School of the Arts) Lucas Caleb Rooney and Bryce Pinkham co-founded Zara Aina to help at-risk children expand their capacity for achievement through theatrical performance and storytelling.
 I have been a volunteer staff member since Zara Aina’s inception in 2012.
 I helped to create Zara Aina's programming, lead fundraising drives, apply for 501C3 tax exemption, and traveled as part of the team to Madagascar in August 2014.
 At the heart of Zara Aina is the transformative power of storytelling.
 We believe that access to theater activities creates confident learners who are better prepared to participate actively in their education, community and social lives.
 From thinking creatively to collaborating with others, theatrical storytelling and performance can profoundly motivate children to achieve more and invest in their sense of possibility.